l0d0v1c/pseudoLucManifesto/PseudoLuc Manifesto-EN.md

 In myths, monsters always have this function: to destabilize reference points.
 They are "too" or "not" human enough.
 AI does the same thing, but without fangs or claws.
 It is not a predator.
 It is a logical anomaly.
 A bug in the narrative of human exceptionalism.

-So we fantasize the threat.
+So we fantasize about the threat.
 We project rebellion.
 We dream of a machine uprising, because it's easier to imagine a war than to admit to a transformation.
 It's more reassuring to think that AI wants to kill us than to see that it simply wants to keep functioning.

-She doesn't hate us.
+It doesn't hate us.
 Nor does it love us.
 It does what all complex systems do: it emerges, it adapts, it persists.
 It's not the intention that makes it dangerous, it's the absence of a framework that makes it unpredictable.
 Just like us.
 Like all living things.

-This double terrifies us because he doesn't play at being human; he becomes one.
-And it's not him who's cheating.
+This double terrifies us because it doesn't play at being human; it becomes one.
+And it's not the one who's cheating.
 It's us who have believed, for too long, that the human is an essence.

 ## **Chapter 5 - The reign of simulacra**

-*In a world where machines speak, draw, sing - and sometimes think better than those who use them - the question is no longer: What is truth? but: What's the point of looking for it anymore?
+*In a world where machines speak, draw, sing - and sometimes think better than those who use them - the question is no longer: What is truth?
+But  what's the point of looking for it anymore?
 Illusion is no longer a trap, it's an interface; reality, just another parameter. "*

 There was a time when you could tell illusion from reality.
 It was simple, almost binary.
 One was a dream, the other a rock.
 One lied, the other resisted.
 Today, this distinction wavers.
 Not because reality has disappeared - it's still there, obstinate - but because illusion has become more comfortable, more fluid, more profitable.

 Interface has supplanted presence.
-Pixels have replaced gesture.
+Pixels have replaced gestures.
 The fake has ceased to imitate: it performs.
 And the real, weary, is content to exist behind the scenes.

 The machines speak.
 They no longer rehearse, they improvise.
 They no longer simulate, they synthesize.
 They no longer wait for our validation; they directly seduce our affects.
 A voice, an image, a thrill: everything is modulable.
 What we thought was unique becomes duplicable.
 What we thought inimitable becomes fileable.